-- 1. Read the safety information beginning on page v and "Installation guidelines" on page 18. - 2.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 19. - 2.
 Turn off the server and peripheral devices, and disconnect the power cords.
-Remove the cover and bezel (see "Removing the cover and bezel" on page 20).
+Remove the cover and bezel (see "Removing the cover and bezel" on page 21).

 Attention: When you handle static-sensitive devices, take precautions to avoid damage from static electricity.
-For details about handling these devices, see "Handling static-sensitive devices" on page 19.
+For details about handling these devices, see "Handling static-sensitive devices" on page 20.

 - 3. Remove the microprocessor tray: - a.
 Remove the fans from the server. - b.
 Remove the memory cards from the server. - c.
-Lift the microprocessor-tray release latch (1).
+Lift the microprocessor-tray release latch.

-d.
-Open the microprocessor-tray levers (2).

-e.
-Pull out the microprocessor-tray (3) until it stops; then, push in on the microprocessor tray retention latches on each side of the tray (4) and pull the tray out of the server.
+- d.
+Open the microprocessor-tray levers. - e.
+Pull out the microprocessor tray until it stops; then, push in on the microprocessor tray retention latches on each side of the tray and pull the tray out of the server.